learn-co-students/module-2-code-challenge-round-1-nyc01-seng-ft-04-mod-2-code-challenge---pizza-restaurants-1590156306/README.md

 - Enter a numeric price
 - Click a button to save the RestaurantPizza association

 After submitting, the user should be redirected to the selected Restaurant's show page.
+DONEEE

 ### 6. RestaurantPizza Validation